Chkhikvadze/ai-search-benchmark/README.md

 If you encounter any inaccuracies or areas for improvement, please share your thoughts with us.
 We are eager to enhance the benchmark based on your insights.

-For inquiries, suggestions, or contributions, feel free to contact matt at talc.ai.
+For inquiries, suggestions, or contributions, feel free to contact